 - 42 home runs in 2010

 Pujols’ 2006 season couldn’t have started off much better.
-In April of that year, he hit .346/.509/.914 with 14 home runs and 32 RBI.
-He then followed that up with another 11 dingers and 33 RBI, giving him 25 homers and 65 RBI by the beginning of June for those keeping track at home.
+He hit .346/.509/.914 with 14 home runs and 32 RBI in April.
+He then followed that up with another 11 dingers and 33 RBI, giving him 25 homers and 65 RBI by the beginning of June.
 If he wasn’t limited to 10 games (and one homer) in June, he would’ve easily surpassed 50 homers in a year and could’ve even challenged 60.

-Before Johnny Mize went off to serve in World War II and come back to insert himself into the Giants‘ single-season home run leaderboard, he did it for the Cardinals by hitting 43 home runs in 1940.
+Before Johnny Mize went off to serve in World War II and came back to insert himself into the Giants‘ single-season home run leaderboard, he did it for the Cardinals in 1940.
 This was the second straight year Mize finished second in MVP voting, and he led the league in both homers and RBI (137) while slashing .314/.404/.636.

-Mize was consistent in many aspects of his performance, and I loved seeing that his offensive production got progressively better as the outs increased in an inning.
+Mize was consistent in many aspects of his performance.
+I loved seeing that his offensive production got progressively better as the outs increased in an inning.
 When there were no outs, Mize owned a .990 OPS with 13 home runs and 30 RBI.
-With one out, those numbers increased 1.068, 11 (I know, not an increase), and 40, respectively.
-When there were two outs, his OPS continued to go up and settled in at 1.105 with 15 home runs and 51 RBI.
+With one out, those numbers increased to 1.068, 11 (I know, not an increase), and 40, respectively.
+When there were two outs, his OPS settled in at 1.105 with 15 home runs and 51 RBI.

 Both of the above performances were elite, but it was 2004 that was better from the standpoint of wRC+ (168) and fWAR (8.3), so let’s talk about that.

 He enjoyed a two-month stretch in July and August where he posted double-digit homers and produced an OPS better than 1.300, but July was easily the better month.
-His 13 homers and 27 RBI were the most of any month that year, and he paired it with a rather ridiculous .381/.475/.982 triple slash.
+His 13 homers and 27 RBI were the most of any month that year.
+He paired it with a rather ridiculous .381/.475/.982 triple slash.

-Looking at Rogers Hornsby‘s Baseball-Reference page is just insane.
+Looking at Rogers Hornsby‘s Baseball Reference page is just insane.
 From 1920-25, he led the league in batting average, on-base percentage, and slugging percentage.
 He hit better than .400 on three occasions, and his average triple slash for this period settled in at .397/.467/.666.
-Phew.

-The 1922 season was the most powerful of Hornsby’s career, as it included a league-leading 42 home runs.
+The 1922 season was the most powerful of Hornsby’s career — It included a league-leading 42 home runs.
 His 152 RBI were the most in baseball, giving him his first Triple Crown (he’d win it again in 1925).
 He also led the league in doubles (46), runs scored (141), and hits (250).
 It was the first time he finished with a batting average higher than .400 (he checked in at .401).

 Cardinals Home Run Leaders: The Rest

-Here’s what the rest of the Cardinals’ top-25 single-season home run leaders looks like:
+Here’s what the rest of the Cardinals’ top-25 single-season home run leaders look like: